Grant Free MIMO-NOMA with Differential Modulation for Machine Type Communications: Introduction

-In this work, we propose to solve the challenge by adopting differential modulation at the devices and designing non-coherent multi-device data detection at the AP.
+(1) We propose to solve the challenge by adopting differential modulation at the devices and designing non-coherent multi-device data detection at the AP.
 Such design can bypass channel estimation.
 The implementation of the transmitters is very simple, where each device is assigned a spreading sequence and transmits information with differential modulation.
-The receiver needs to first identify active users without the assistance of any training signals, and then performs multi-device data detection for the active users.
-We assume that the channels remain constant over two consecutive symbol intervals.
+The receiver needs to first identify active users without the assistance of any training signals, and then perform multi-device data detection for the active users.

+(2) We assume that the channels remain constant over two consecutive symbol intervals.
 The active user detection and multi-device data detection are performed symbol by symbol, so that the devices are allowed to access and leave the channel freely without packet level synchronization and channel estimation, which are the key to achieve high flexibility and high efficiency.
 To this end, the design of efficient active user detector and multi-device data detector is crucial.

-We use the factor graph and message passing techniques to address the problem.
+(3) We use the factor graph and message passing techniques to address the problem.
 With the sparsity of active users, the active device detection is formulated as common support estimation of sparse signals, and we develop a message passing based sparse Bayesian learning (SBL) algorithm to solve it, where belief propagation (BP) \cite{FactorG2001} and mean field (MF) \cite{MF2002,VMP2005} are combined to implement the SBL.
 After active users are identified, non-coherent data detection needs to be performed.
 For this, we investigate the problem of non-coherent multi-device detection problem and design a BP-MF message passing based data detector, which treats the differential modulation as a constraint and encodes it into a probabilistic form as a local function in the factor graph representation.
 We show that exploiting the constraint can improve the detection performance remarkably, compared to the conventional detection scheme.
 Simulation results are provided to demonstrate the effectiveness of the proposed scheme and superior performance of the developed algorithms.

 The rest of this paper is organized as follows.
 In Section II, the grant free MIMO-NOMA system is designed and the problems of active device detection and non-coherent multi-device data detection are formulated.
 Message passing based non-coherent receiver is developed in Section III.
 Numerical simulation results are provided in Section IV, followed by conclusions in Section V.